tibordp/terraform-hcloud-dualstack-k8s/README.md

 ### Removing/replacing master nodes

 A first step before removing a control plane node is to remove its membership in the `etcd` cluster. **Read this section carefully before removing master nodes!
-If etcd membership is not removed from the prior to the node being shutdown, the whole cluster can become inoperable.** If the master node that is being removed is still functional, the easiest way to remove is by invoking the following command on the node:
+If etcd membership is not removed from the prior to the node being shutdown, the whole cluster can potentially become inoperable.** If the master node that is being removed is still functional, the easiest way to remove is by invoking the following command on the node:

 ```cmd
 kubeadm reset --force